-Many respondents indicated that their primary form of transportation is some method other than their own car in Lackawanna (45.3%) and Luzerne (37.2%) Counties, using a family/friend's car (26.2% and 18.5% respectively), public transportation (11.3% and 17.4 respectively), and walking (7.8% and 1.1% respectively) as an alternative.
+• Many survey respondents indicated that their primary form of transportation is some method other than their own car (37.2%), using a family/friend's car (18.5%), public transportation (17.4), and walking (1.1%) as an alternative.

-Residents may not be able to follow through with more intensive treatment regimens (i.e., chemotherapy or dialysis) due to the location of services and lack of transportation.
+Residents may not be able to follow through with more intensive treatment regimens (i.e., chemo or dialysis) due to the location of services and lack of transportation.

 Increasing access to affordable healthcare is an issue that carries forward from previous assessments, though some progress has been made by increasing access to afterhours care through the growth of urgent care clinics.
 As access to health services continues to grow from resource development coupled with Medicaid expansion taking place throughout 2015 it will be important to ensure care is effectively coordinated and resources are being used in the most efficient way possible.
-Primary data collected during this assessment from community leaders and residents offered several recommendations to increase access to healthcare.
-Some of which included:
+Primary data collected during this assessment from community leaders and residents offered several recommendations to increase access to healthcare some of which included:

-- While community-based organizations, agencies, and health providers collaborate effectively now; insurance companies could incentivize more formal collaborations with an aim of improving population health. - Implementing evidence-based medicine to treat health issues and address health needs, which will take continued collaboration among community organizations and a commitment to evidence-based practices. - Increase homecare and additional support to maintain residents in home settings. - There is a need for education about effective health care and focus on patient engagement and building resiliency.
-Patients crave development and inclusion in the solution and problem-solving.
+While community-based organizations, agencies, and health providers collaborate effectively now; insurance companies could incentivize more formal collaborations with an aim of improving population health.

-• Employee health programs and school-based health programs are multipliers of the benefits of population health practices, and there is not a significant practice of population health among many major employers or public schools.
+- Implementing evidence-based medicine to treat health issues and address health needs, which will take continued collaboration among community organizations and a commitment to evidence-based practices. - Increase homecare and additional support to maintain residents in home settings. - There is a need for education about effective health care and focus on patient engagement and building resiliency.
+Patients crave development and inclusion in the solution and problem-solving. - Employee health programs and school-based health programs are multipliers of the benefits of population health practices, and there is not a significant practice of population health among many major employers or public schools.